Learning Tuscany: Art and Culture in Italy

 Throughout this 6-week course, we will have many opportunities to examine the famous works of Tuscany and Rome, as well as lesser known works in the many nearby hill towns.
 Unlike classes here in Austin, few of our meetings will take place in a classroom.
 Instead, much of our art making and class discussion time will take place on site, in these famous art cities, and in front of the objects and buildings of interest.
 One of the great joys of the Learning Tuscany program is the day-to-day interaction and confrontation with art and architecture, both old and new.
 Thus much of our discussion of fresco technique and narrative painting will take place in nearby towns of such as Florence and Arezzo, while our understanding of sculptural technique will be enhanced by our visit to the quarries at Carrara.
 Both Rome and Florence house splendid collections of works spanning multiple eras, culminating in the astonishing works of the great Baroque masters Caravaggio and Bernini.
 For the summer of 2017, Venice will host the Biennale, one of the world's premiere exhibitions of contemporary art.

 All students will be enrolled in both the studio and the art history classes.
 Our aim is twofold: we want your studies and observations about older artistic practices to enrich the art you create over the course of 6 weeks, and we hope that both your on-site and studio projects will enhance your understanding of the art and culture of the extraordinarily beautiful region of Tuscany.

 Several scholarships are available to students participating in the Learning Tuscany program.
-More information about these scholarships for the Summer 2017 program will be added soon.

 Students can also find other non-departmental scholarship opportunities on the Study Abroad Office website.